loskiii/MyPortfolio/README.md

-Hi, this is my first portfolio, I'm still working on it ( Dont you dare look at it 😂)
+Hi, this is my first portfolio, I'm still working on it